snap-stanford/snap-python/doc/source/reference/GetMxInDegNId.rst

 GetMxInDegNId
 '''''''''''''

-.. function:: GetMxInDegNId(Graph)
+.. function:: GetMxInDegNId()

-Returns the node id of a randomly chosen node from all the nodes in *Graph* with the maximum in-degree.
+A method that returns the node id of a randomly chosen node from all the nodes in *Graph* with the maximum in-degree.

 Parameters:

-- *Graph*: graph (input)
+- None
-    A Snap.py graph or a network.

 Return value: